Roger Bacon Alchemy BrittleCourse: CandyCuisine: AsianDifficulty: Medium

 Here is another great recipe involving that versatile and most delectable meat…bacon and an historical figure’s name being used in vain as a play on words.
-Franciscan friar Roger Bacon in his infinite wisdom would likely have been appalled or maybe if I may be delusional for just a moment longer overjoyed to know that I have borrowed his illustrious name and attached it to a recipe but, despite the weirdness he may also have understood my reasoning in this.
+Franciscan friar Roger Bacon in his infinite wisdom would likely have been appalled to know that I have borrowed his name and attached it to a recipe but, despite the weirdness he may also have understood my reasoning in this.
 Candy making, like cooking is not only an art but, a science.
 Recipes are fundamentally scientific equations with the elements (ingredients) being measured and mixed for optimal results.
 So perhaps…Bacon would see there is a philosophical and scientific side to my madness.
 The origins of brittle are not known but recipes from ancient China and the Middle East have been in use for more than 1000 yrs.

 8 slices bacon